 Closed schools and businesses, cancelled flights, empty shelves in the supermarkets and overall chaos.
 We will all experience the economic consequences of what has started as a health crisis.

 At the same time – the medical prognosis seems almost calming. the SARS-cov-2 virus we’re facing (Severe Acute Respiratory Syndrom) is nothing like the black plague from the XIV century or the flu pandemic from the 1918 – when we talk about mortality rate.
-Te virus causes COVID-19 which is kind of like pneumonia with potential respiratory problems.
+The virus causes COVID-19 which is kind of like pneumonia with potential respiratory problems.
 It may be almost asymptomatic but it also can be very severe – depending on many factors like age and other coexisting medical conditions.
 (Cardio-vascular diseases, diabetes but also others that lower your immunity).
+We are now (July 2020) learning about the potential impact the virus can have on our brains and that some of the symptoms might stay with us for longer periods of time.)

 As a result, many people feel like living in a sci-fi apocalyptic movie.
 Reports from the countries where the virus spread the most are leaving us with that reflection.